AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 Congratulations, you got your first bot running!

 This is just the beginning.
 TRiBot has lots of  scripts and other features to make your botting experience smoother.

+If you're ready to buy credits for VIP or scripts, you can do so at:

+* The <a href="https://tribot.org/repository/user_panel/purchase_credits/" target="_blank">TRiBot repository</a> with Paypal or card
+* <a href="https://tribot.org/repository/user_panel/purchase_credits/" target="_blank">YoHoGold</a> with Runescape gold, cryptocurrency, and various other options

 ## Learn More